Skip to content

 The Antwerp Dining Guide

 Antwerp is Belgium's second city by population but the first by restaurant culture.
-The 2026 Michelin Guide lists 13 starred restaurants within the city limits — the highest density per capita of any major European city — anchored by Zilte's three stars on top of the MAS museum and The Jane's two stars in a converted military chapel in the harbour-adjacent Kop van het Zuid.
+The 2026 Michelin Guide lists 13 starred restaurants within the city limits.
+The highest density per capita of any major European city.
+Anchored by Zilte's three stars on top of the MAS museum and The Jane's two stars in a converted military chapel in the harbour-adjacent Kop van het Zuid.
 The city's food press, critic scene, and cooking-school apparatus (the Zonzo school, the Ter Duinen academy) give it a restaurant class that is ambitious, well-trained, and hyper-local in its sourcing.

 The cuisine is a hybrid: classical French technique, Flemish ingredient obsessions (shrimps from the North Sea, Belgian endive, dry-aged Flemish beef), a small but meaningful Japanese influence via DIM Dining and ‘t Zilte's Japan-trained team, and an open posture towards Asian and Middle Eastern cuisines.
-The signature local dishes — waterzooi (a fish stew in cream), stoofvlees (beef in Trappist beer), mussels with frites — are still served in the top rooms, but typically in translated versions rather than traditional plates.
+The signature local dishes.
+Waterzooi (a fish stew in cream), stoofvlees (beef in Trappist beer), mussels with frites.
+Are still served in the top rooms, but typically in translated versions rather than traditional plates.

 The dining season is year-round.
-Winter is peak indoor service (Antwerp's brown cafés and chocolate-making kitchens flourish November–March); summer sees the quay-side terraces open along the Scheldt.
-Reservations at the top-tier rooms require 6–10 weeks for Zilte and The Jane; 3–4 weeks for the one-stars.
-Lunch tasting menus at the one-stars are typically €70–90 and represent the best fine-dining value in the Benelux region.
+Winter is peak indoor service (Antwerp's brown cafés and chocolate-making kitchens flourish November to March); summer sees the quay-side terraces open along the Scheldt.
+Reservations at the top-tier rooms require 6 to 10 weeks for Zilte and The Jane; 3 to 4 weeks for the one-stars.
+Lunch tasting menus at the one-stars are typically €70 to 90 and represent the best fine-dining value in the Benelux region.

 Neighbourhoods